jdredd87/VersionHeaderStamp/README.md

-Adds ability to add a header to your source files.
+Adds ability to add a header to your source files with some simple revision info.

 Ctrl+Shift+V will stamp source file.